 in terms of the K\"all\'en function, $\lambda_\text{K}(a,b,c)=a^2+b^2+c^2-2ab-2ac-2bc$.

 Furthermore, by considering the equal mass case, $m_{1}^{2}=m_{2}^{2}=m^{2}$,

 \paragraph{One-loop triangle integral\\}

 We continue with the explicit calculation of the Landau singularity of the one-loop triangle and different kinematic scales.
-The loop momentum can be parametrised in term of two independent momenta,
+The loop momentum can be parametrized in terms of two independent momenta,

 with $p_1^2,p_2^2,p_3^2\ne 0$ and, because of the momentum conservation, $2p_1\cdot p_2 = p_3^2-p_1^2-p_2^2$.
 Thus, the loop-momentum components for this loop topology take the form,

 whose combination amounts to the Landau singularity,